samuelstjean/nlsam/README.md

 ## Dependencies

 You will need to have at least numpy, scipy, nibabel, dipy, cython, cython-gsl and spams.
-Fortunately, the setup.py will take care of installing everything you are missing for you.
+Fortunately, the setup.py will take care of installing everything you need for you.

 If you have a working python setup already, doing